 - Blood in the stool or black, tarry stools

 - Screen for cancer of the colon or rectum (should be done every 5 years)

-Your doctor may want to do a conventional colonoscopy instead of a virtual colonoscopy.
+Your doctor may want to do a regular colonoscopy instead of a virtual colonoscopy.
 The reason is that virtual colonoscopy does not allow the doctor to remove tissue samples or polyps.

-Other times, a virtual colonoscopy is done if your doctor was not able to move the flexible tube all the way through the colon during a conventional colonoscopy.
+Other times, a virtual colonoscopy is done if your doctor was not able to move the flexible tube all the way through the colon during a regular colonoscopy.